Religious leaders support water conservation

 Lead executing agency: Jordanian Ministry of Water and Irrigation

-Jordan ranks as one of the most water-deprived countries in the world.
-Strong population growth, increasing economic development and the intake of more than 655,000 registered refugees from neighbouring Syria are additionally increasing water consumption and putting greater pressure on the country's scarce resources.
-In addition to the humanitarian disaster, the high number of refugees is increasingly overloading the drinking water supply and wastewater disposal systems, which is affecting the entire population.
+Jordan is one of the most water-deprived countries in the world.
+Strong population growth, increasing economic development and the intake of more than 655,000 registered refugees from neighbouring Syria are additionally increasing water consumption and putting greater pressure on the country's already scarce resources.
+In addition to the humanitarian disaster, the heightened population is straining the supply of drinking water and wastewater disposal systems.

 Even though water is noticeably scarce, both Jordan’s population and Syrian refugees lack awareness of how to use water and natural resources sparingly.
 Social tension between the Jordanian population and Syrian refugees is growing.

-The country does not have any awareness-raising campaigns encouraging the Jordanian public and Syrian refugees to use water economically.
+The country lacks awareness-raising campaigns encouraging the Jordanian public and Syrian refugees to use water economically.
 Harnessing religious beliefs offers one potential approach.
-About 94 per cent of the Jordanian population and more than 90 per cent of the Syrian refugees admitted to Jordan profess Islam.
+About 94 per cent of the Jordanian population and more than 90 per cent of the Syrian refugees admitted to Jordan profess Islam as their religious belief.
 Their faith serves as a framework of reference for their own behaviour and shapes political discourse.
 Religious leaders thus have a major influence on shaping public opinion and have an important place in society.

 The prerequisites for using water economically are put in place for Syrian refugees and the people living in the host communities.